 Why Feed Mills Run NIR on Every Truck: Soybean Meal, DDGS, and Finished Feed

-Why feed mills run NIR on every ingredient truck — soybean meal, DDGS, corn, fish meal — and how NIR verifies finished feed before it ships to farms.
+Why feed mills run NIR on every ingredient truck — soybean meal, DDGS, corn, fish meal — and how NIR verifies finished feed before it ships.

 Feed Mill: Receiving to Pelleted Feed